Fair Misconduct Dismissal

 - Employees should be given the chance to be accompanied to grievance and disciplinary meetings.

 - Employees should be allowed to appeal any decision reached by their employer regarding any grievance, disciplinary or dismissal.

-As we outlined in our article of Fair Reasons for Dismissal and Unfair Dismissal where a company fails to follow the procedure the employee can make a claim for Unfair Dismissal.
+Unchanged: As we outlined in our article of Fair Reasons for Dismissal where a company fails to follow the procedure the employee can make a claim for Unfair Dismissal.
 Should either party fail to follow the ACAS Code then compensation awarded could be increased (in the case of employers failing to comply) or decreased (in the case of employees failing to comply) by up to 25%.